 Time to get ready!
 Go through your fridge, freezer, and pantry and set aside anything with added sugar in the ingredient list.
 Add some fruit to your shopping list to enjoy when the sweet cravings hit.
-Remember this challenge includes not eating or drinking anything sweet that is added to food including natural sugars such as agave, honey, maple syrup, or sugar alternatives like stevia.
+Remember this challenge includes not eating or drinking anything sweet that is added to food including natural sugars such as agave, honey, maple syrup, or sugar alternatives like stevia or monk fruit.

-The goal of this challenge: Improve your sugar consuming habits.
+The goal of this challenge: To help adjust your sugar consumption to the recommended amount.
 Throughout this challenge your brain might tell you to consume sugar because you feel better when you do.
-Even if you cannot be entirely free from it for the entire 30 days, you are still helping your body to detox.
-Slip-ups happen, cravings happen, sometimes parties and dinner dates happen.
+Even if you cannot be entirely free from it for 3 weeks, you are still helping your body to detox.
+Slipups happen, cravings happen, sometimes parties and dinner dates happen.
 If you have some sugar, do not give up, just do your best!
 Do not diet or restrict calories during this challenge.
-This challenge will be hard enough without adding additional work for yourself.
-If you want to try a diet in the future, this challenge will give you some great tools for that!
+This challenge will encourage healthy eating habits that you can maintain or implement in the future.

 Read all food labels.
 Added sugar and sweetener is not the easiest to locate.
 There is one definitive place to look when you're buying food - the food label.
 Look to the food label and you'll find info in the ingredient list and also the added sugar list.
+The label may not list any added sugars, but be sure to read the ingredients.
+If a form of sugar is listed, it's not recommended in this challenge.

-Ingredients to watch out for: Sugar alcohols- words ending in "-'ol" (i.e. erythritol, manitol, sorbitol, etc.), anything "sugar free" (stevia, sucralose, saccharin and aspartame), brown rice syrup, Corn syrup/ high fructose corn syrup
+Ingredients to watch out for: Sugar alcohols- words ending in "-'ol" (i.e. erythritol, manitol, sorbitol, etc.), anything "sugar free" (stevia, sucralose, saccharin and aspartame), brown rice syrup, corn syrup/ high fructose corn syrup

 Added sugar is prominent in about 75% of the grocery store, so spend some time looking at not only the food label, but also the ingredient list.
 This challenge is about a refrain, reset, and recharge.
-It isn't going to be easy but it will be worth it.
-Remember, you aren't alone in this!
-This will be an awesome challenge, you'll learn a lot, and by the end of the challenge you will feel a major difference!
+It isn't going